thm-projects/arsnova-mobile/src/site/markdown/installation.md

 All configuration the frontend needs is provided via the backend's API.
 No additional configuration for ARSnova Mobile is necessary.
 Changes to the configuration are made in the backend's `arsnova.properties` file.

+## Docker

+If you want to run ARSnova in a containerized environment, you can use our Docker images.
+Have a look at our [deployment instructions](https://github.com/thm-projects/arsnova-docker) for Docker.